-5.1 Where the [protected] traditional knowledge is secret, whether or not it is sacred, Member States [should/shall] [ensure] [encourage] that:

-- (a) Beneficiaries [that directly communicate traditional knowledge to users] have the [exclusive and collective right] [possibility under national law] to maintain, control, use, develop, authorize or prevent access to and use/utilization of their [protected] traditional knowledge; and receive a fair and equitable share of benefits arising from its use. - (b) Users [attribute] [identify clearly discernible holders of] said [protected] traditional knowledge [to the beneficiaries], [when using said traditional knowledge], and use the knowledge in a manner that respects the cultural norms and practices of the beneficiaries [as well as the inalienable, indivisible and imprescriptible nature of the moral rights associated with the traditional knowledge.] - 5.2 Where the [protected] traditional knowledge is narrowly diffused, whether or not it is sacred, Member States [should/shall] [ensure] [encourage as a best practice] that: - (a) Beneficiaries [that directly communicate [protected] traditional knowledge to users] receive a fair and equitable share of benefits arising from its use [by said users]; and - (b) Users identify clearly-discernable holders of the [protected] traditional knowledge when using said traditional knowledge, and use the knowledge in a manner that respects the cultural norms and practices of the beneficiaries [as well as the inalienable, indivisible and imprescriptible nature of the moral rights associated with the traditional knowledge]. - 5.3 Member States should use best endeavors [, in consultation with indigenous and local communities,] to [protect the integrity of] [archive and preserve] [protected] traditional knowledge that is widely diffused [and sacred].]
+- 5.1 Where the protected traditional knowledge is secret, whether or not it is sacred, Member States should encourage that: - (a) Beneficiaries that directly communicate traditional knowledge to users, have the possibility under national law to maintain, control, use, develop, authorize or prevent access to and use/utilization of their protected traditional knowledge; and receive a fair and equitable share of benefits arising from its use by said users. - (b) Users identify clearly discernible holders of said protected traditional knowledge and use the knowledge in a manner that respects the cultural norms and practices of the beneficiaries. - 5.2 Where the protected traditional knowledge is narrowly diffused, whether or not it is sacred, Member States should encourage as a best practice that: - (a) Beneficiaries that directly communicate protected traditional knowledge to users receive a fair and equitable share of benefits arising from its use by said users; and - (b) Users identify clearly-discernable holders of the protected traditional knowledge when using said traditional knowledge, and use the knowledge in a manner that respects the cultural norms and practices of the beneficiaries. - 5.3 Member States should use best endeavors to archive and preserve traditional knowledge that is widely diffused.]]